 MATERIALS AND METHODS:

 This study was carried out in the KVK, Ramagirkhilla adopted village Kalwacherla village, Ramagiri Mandal, Peddapalli district in Rabi 2023 and Kharif 2024.
 Ten subjects were selected in the age of 25-45 and their body weight varies from 55-75 KGs.
-The transplanting operation was done from 10:30 A.M. to 2.00 P.M. and 3.00 P.M. to 5.00 P.M.
-Before going to field their HR (Heart rate) rest, Body Mass Index (BMI), oxygen uptakes (VO2) and energy expenditure were measured.
+The transplanting operation was performed from 10:30 A.M. to 2.00 P.M. and 3.00 P.M. to 5.00 P.M.
+Before going to field their Heart rate (HR) rest, Body Mass Index (BMI), oxygen uptakes (VO2) and energy expenditure were measured.
 The operation was done in continuous transplanting for 30 minutes and taking 10 minutes of break.